 Over the last 30 years Michael has worked exclusively in dance, particularly with choreographer Russell Maliphant, and established a reputation as a “choreographer of light”.
 Their collaborations have won international critical acclaim and many awards: Sheer won a Time Out Award for Outstanding Collaboration, Choice won a South Bank Show Dance Award, PUSH, with Sylvie Guillem, won four major awards including the Olivier for Best New Dance Production and AfterLight won two Critics Circle awards.

 Michael and Russell also collaborated on Broken Fall commissioned by BalletBoyz, which also featured Sylvie Guillem and won the 2004 Olivier Award for Best New Dance Production and Fallen won the 2014 Critics Circle Award for Best Modern Choreography.

 In 2007, Michael and Russell’s work was the subject of BalletBoyz’s Channel 4 documentary Light and Dance and The Daily Telegraph hailed their collaboration as “possibly the most important creative partnership in modern British dance”.

 Eonnagata, Michael’s collaboration with Sylvie Guillem, Robert Lepage, Russell Maliphant, and Alexander McQueen, for which Michael won the 2009 Knight of Illumination Award for Dance opened at Sadler’s Wells as did AfterLight later that year.
 AfterLight led to Michael being nominated for both the Knight of Illumination Award and the Olivier Award for Outstanding Achievement in Dance, in 2010.

 Michael has also worked for over 20 years with Akram Khan, including on his full length solo DESH, winner of the 2012 Olivier Award for Best New Dance Production and the 2012 TMA Outstanding Achievement in Dance Award, for which Michael was also nominated.
 He also lit in-I Akram’s collaboration with Juliette Binoche at The National Theatre, Torobaka Akram’s duet with Flamenco sensation Israel Galvan, the Mahabarata inspired trio Until The Lions and Akram’s highly acclaimed solo XENOS, winner of the 2019 Olivier Award for Outstanding Achievement in Dance.
-Apart from CREATURE, for English National Ballet, his most recent work with Akram is JUNGLE BOOK reimagined which is currently on international tour.
+Apart from CREATURE, for English National Ballet, his most recent work with Akram is JUNGLE BOOK reimagined which premiered in 2022 and is currently on international tour.